SA flagship fund update - April 2018

 No meaningful changes were made to the funds’ offshore asset allocation.
 We believe the funds’ offshore allocation remains appropriate given the benefits of diversification, value in the underlying offshore assets and our expectation of future rand weakness.

 In an incredibly uncertain world, we continue striving to build diversified portfolios that can absorb unanticipated shocks.
 We will remain focused on valuations and seek to take advantage of whatever attractive opportunities the market presents to generate inflation-beating returns for investors over the long term.
 While we are cognisant of the fact that we have not delivered inflation-beating returns in the recent past, we remain confident that the positioning of the portfolio and our investment approach for the income-and-growth funds should deliver inflation-beating returns consistent with the portfolio’s long-term track record.

 INVESTOR NEED: IMMEDIATE INCOME

-We remain vigilant of risks emanating from the dislocations between stretched valuations and the underlying fundamentals of the SA economy.
-However, we believe that the fund’s current positioning correctly reflects appropriate levels of caution.
-The fund’s yield of 9.1% continues to be attractive relative to its conservative duration risk.
+We remain vigilant of risks emanating from the dislocation between stretched valuations and the underlying fundamentals of the South African economy.
+The fund’s current positioning reflects this caution.
+The fund’s yield of 8.8% remains attractive relative to its duration risk.
 We continue to believe that this yield is an adequate proxy for expected fund performance over the next 12 months.
-As is evident, we remain cautious in our management of the fund.
-We continue to invest only in assets and instruments that we believe have the correct risk and term premium, to limit investor downside and enhance yield.
-For a detailed investment review of all our funds, please refer to our fact sheets and commentaries in the Funds & Products section of www.coronation.co.za.